NB Language of instruction is Dutch.

 Mode of instruction

 The paper is then given a pass or a fail.
 Students will be given the opportunity to rewrite a paper that did not merit a pass.
 If on the second re-write, the paper still does not warrant a pass, a new paper can only be submitted in the following academic year.
-A pass paper gives access to the symposium.

 This course makes use of Blackboard.